-I am genuinely shocked by how much I’ve LOVED the Urban Decay Born to Run Eyeshadow Palette given how unappealing I found this palette at its initial launch.
-Not only do I love the color selection, but I’m impressed by the ease of application and the longevity of the shadows on my eye.
+I am genuinely shocked by how much I’ve LOVED the Urban Decay Born to Run Eyeshadow Palette.
+Not only do I love the color selection, but the performance impressed me.

-However, I want to caution potential buyers with this note: the Born to Run Eyeshadow Palette is NOT a colorful palette for colorful eyeshadow lovers.
+However, the Born to Run Eyeshadow Palette is NOT a colorful palette for colorful eyeshadow lovers.
 The Born to Run Eyeshadow Palette is a colorful palette for people who typically wear neutral shadows.
-Colorful eyeshadow lovers should consider the Born to Run Palette a more expansive neutral eyeshadow palette given how muted and neutral the colors look on the eyes.
+Colorful eyeshadow lovers should consider the Born to Run Palette a more expansive neutral eyeshadow palette.
+The shadows are muted versions of bright colors.

 Is this palette rad?
 Without a doubt, the Born to Run Eyeshadow Palette is one of the best releases Urban Decay has launched in recent years.
+(P.S. the Naked Honey Palette exceeded my expectations, too).
 Nevertheless, I recommend waiting until a sale to pick up this palette given how frequently it goes on sale.

 Let’s connect on social media: Instagram | Twitter | Pinterest | Bloglovin’ | Influenster